oroinc/documentation/user_guide/magento_channel_integration.rst

 .. image:: ./img/magento_integration/synch_settings.png

-Check *Enable Two Way Sync* box, if you want to download data both from the Magento-based E-commerce store to OroCRM and back.
-If the box is unchecked, data from Magento will be loaded to OroCRM, but changes performed in OroCRM will not be loaded to the Magento-based store.
+Check *Enable Two Way Sync* box, if you want to download data both from Magento to OroCRM and back.
+If the box is unchecked, data from Magento will be loaded to OroCRM, but changes performed in OroCRM will not be loaded to Magento.

 If the two-way synchronization is enabled, define the priority used for the conflict resolution (e.g. if the same customer details were edited from the both OroCRM and Magento: